calidae/normandy-vue/README.md

 Fork the repo, and then:

-1. Develop your component in `src/components/` folder.
+1. Create a new folder for your component in `src/components/` folder.
+Make sure you create an `index.js` file that imports and exports your file.
+Add also a test suite in the same folder

 2. Add your component in `src/lib.js` to make it available to everyone.